 Every Tuesday will feature chair exercise from 10:00 – 11:00am, Yiddish Conversation Group from 11:00am – noon, a delicious kosher meal at noon followed by an enlightening, educational, or entertaining program.
 Come for any one part or all of the day.
 This program is free, other than the $5 suggested donation for lunch.
 For more information, contact Stacy Katz Olivera at 301.348.3889 or email@example.com.

 Games, Clubs & Interest Groups

-History lovers unite every fourth Thursday at 1 p.m. (at Ring House) in a club devoted to all things historical.
+History lovers unite every fourth Thursday at 1 p.m. at the Bender JCC in a club devoted to all things historical.
 All history buffs welcome!
 For more information, contact Debbie Sokobin at 301-348-3760 or email@example.com

 Let’s Get Social

-With over 200 members, the New Friends group is designed to help support widows and widowers reenter social settings and connect with others sharing the same circumstances.
+The New Friends is a group of single women and men 60+.
+The purpose of this group is to make new friends, plan social activities, and share common interests.
 New Friends meets the first Friday of the month at noon, and is free with membership.
 For more information, contact Debbie Sokobin at 301-348-3760 or firstname.lastname@example.org.